sushmithashenoy/shopping-app/README.md

-This is a simple Spring Boot application with the HomePage:
+This is a simple Spring Boot shopping application with the HomePage:

 • /
 • /index